iv461/icey/icey/doc/coroutine_basics.md

 # Coroutine basics

-Here we introduce C++20 coroutines.
+Before looking intro services and TF, we will need to look intro C++ 20 coroutines.
  Coroutines are functions that allow for asynchronous programming using async/await syntax, currently the most popular method of doing asynchronous programming.
 Async/await is used with other programming languages like JavaScript, Rust and C#.

 Coroutines contain any of the keywords `co_await`, `co_yield`, `co_return`.
 A coroutine is a function that looks like it's returning when it needs to wait for an asynchronous operation with `co_await`, this is called *suspending*.
-Then, once the asynchronous operation is done, it "jumps" back into the function, this is called *resuming*, and cóntinues to executea after the `co_await` statement.
+Then, once the asynchronous operation is done, it "jumps" back into the function, this is called *resuming*, and continues to execute after the `co_await` statement.

 To see what this means, let's look at an example: